 Doing so achieves two key things:

 Once one spouse blames the other or makes accusatory statements, the conversation quickly derails and goes from being an earnest discussion to a war loaded with blame, negativity, and defensive actions.
 A fruitful conversation is one where neither party enters into it riled up and prepared to battle.
-Being logical, sticking to the facts, and being a respectful communicator (i.e. maintain eye contact, speak calmly, listen and seek clarification when necessary) will go a long way in keeping the conversation focused and on-point.
+Being logical and sticking to the facts is important.
+Communicating with respect also helps keep the conversation focused.
+This includes maintaining eye contact, speaking calmly, listening closely, and asking for clarification when needed.
+These simple actions go a long way in keeping the discussion on point.

 One or both spouses may have “hot button” issues that instigate an almost instantaneous negative reaction.
-In these situations, when it comes to knowing how to talk serious with your spouse, it’s best for both parties to have a plan in place which they both agreed upon for how to diffuse the situation.
-For instance, if one party raises his or her voice, the plan allows both to take a time-out and revisit the conversation later when calm has been restored.
+In these situations, when it comes to knowing how to talk seriously with your spouse, it’s best for both parties to have a plan in place that they both agreed upon for how to diffuse the situation.
+For instance, if one party raises their voice, the plan allows both to take a time-out and revisit the conversation later when calm has been restored.

-If you and your spouse are finding it difficult to communicate, I am here to help you.
+If you and your spouse are having difficulty communicating, I am here to help.
 I offer appointments in my office located in Greenville, SC.
 To schedule your appointment, call me at (864) 559-8181.